 If sun is an option, sometimes it soaks up the stink.
 Try this first.
 But please, read on if the stink persists, I’m not advocating that you become a social outcast here.

 Save your liver the trouble and spray that stink with vodka!
 Alcohol kills bacteria the same way it kills your next day plans.
+We’ve all had that experience at some point or another in our lives, haven’t we?
+In fact, many of us probably had it earlier than others, especially if you used a legit fake id to buy this beverage at a bar or local supermarket before you were old enough.
+But as times have changed, you can now use it as a cleaning product as well as a drinkable concoction.
 Warning, give you garment a day in the fresh air before wearing or someone might mistake your newfound vodka Teetotalism with a terrible vice upon first whiff.

 I’ve added white vinegar or baking soda to my steamer before and sometimes that helps.